brandur/sorg/content/fragments/last-airbnb.md

 ---

 While visiting Berlin this year, some friends and I stayed in an airy apartment in Friedrichshain.
-It interior was beautifully modeled in a modest European style, its vantage point on the fifth floor overlooked a beautiful inner courtyard, and it was close to all the neighborhood's best restaurants and nightspots.
+Its interior was beautifully modeled in a modest European style, its vantage point on the fifth floor overlooked a beautiful inner courtyard, and it was close to all the neighborhood's best restaurants and nightspots.